villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 The [File](http://elixir-lang.org/docs/stable/elixir/File.html) module provides a set of functions that enable both read and write access to files and some convenience functions such as for manipulation of files.

-Most of the functions are named conveniently after their UNIX counterparts so it's quite easy to guess what `File.ls/1` is going to do.
+Most of the functions are named conveniently after their UNIX counterparts so it's quite easy to make a guess on what `File.ls/1` is going to do (it returns a list of files in a path).

 The `File` module provides a good coverage of abstractions for UNIX file system operations.
-Thus working with the `File` module should feel intuitive to most of us.
+Thus working with the `File` module should feel intuitive to those with prior *NIX command line experience.

-Let's look at some of these functions and their usage in a bit more detail, to give a general idea on how to work with the filesystem in Elixir.
-As we will soon find out, it is very easy.
+Let's look at some of these functions and their usage in a bit more detail to give a general idea on how to work with the local filesystem in Elixir.
+As we will soon find out, it proves to be relatively easy.

 ```elixir
 iex> File.ls("/home/ville/shopping_lists")
 {:ok, ["ikea.txt", "groceries.txt"]}
 ```

 The `File.ls/1` function returns a tuple with `{:status, results}`, where the results is a list of of files in the directory given as a parameter.
+The `File.ls/1` function takes a path as it's only parameter.
+The path can be absolute or relative.
+Try executing `File.ls(".")` and you'll notice it will return the contents of your current working directory.

 ```elixir
 iex> File.ls("./not_accessible")